Last Updated on

 This recipe is a (modest) start.
 Chive garlic butter.
 It’s delicious and goes well on seafood, steaks, potatoes, you name it.
 You don’t only have to put it on roasted mushrooms, but it is great on those too, of course.
 Serve the butter slightly softened for maximum flavor.

 Roasted Mushrooms with Chive Garlic Butter

 - 4 tablespoons unsalted butter, softened

 - freshly ground pepper

-- 1 tablespoon very, very thinly sliced chives
+- 1 tablespoon chives, very thinly sliced

 - 1 garlic clove, minced or pressed